-If your plants in a certain garden bed developed disease last year and you suspect it was caused by the mulch, you should consider removing it.
+If your plants in a certain garden bed developed disease last year and you suspect the mulch caused it, you should consider removing it.

-If you’re going to use engineered wood fiber or another engineered material, you merely need to remove the old mulch completely.
+If you use engineered wood fiber or another engineered material, you merely need to remove the old mulch completely.

 Is it still safe to use old mulch?

-Plants are not grown in vegetable garden beds or annual flower beds throughout the winter, but they are mulched in the fall to protect the soil from the harsh environment.
+Plants are not grown in vegetable garden beds or annual flower beds throughout the winter but mulched in the fall to protect the soil from the harsh environment.
 You’ve worked hard to improve the fertility of your garden soil, so you don’t want strong winds or torrents of water to wash it away, do you?

 If the old mulch has not decomposed significantly by the time spring comes, it will still be usable.
 How do you tell whether it’s in good condition?

 So, take a handful of mulch in your hands.
 Has it degraded to the point where it can no longer be distinguished from dirt?
 It will no longer be effective as mulch in such a situation, and it is time to replace it.

 However, you can reuse it if it has substantially preserved its original look and feel.
 The only exception would be if your plants in this garden bed had disease problems last year that you believe was caused by the mulch.

 If you think that the old mulch has not decomposed significantly upon inspection, you should rake it aside for the time being to prepare the planting bed.
 Shovel the mulch into a wheelbarrow and dump consecutive loads onto a tarp off to the side if you need to get it out of the way.
 Apply compost to the vegetable garden or annual flower bed with a spade and till it under or work it into the soil.